-For any individual who is physically active and trains over four times a week, let alone striving for performance, immune health is something that should not be over looked.
+For any individual who is physically active and trains over four times a week, supporting your immune health is important

 There is a lot of evidence that demonstrates how strenuous exercise, if not managed well through rest, recovery and nutrition can depress the immune system, hindering performance outcomes.
 Thus, the average baseline for immunity does not suffice and more attention is required in maintaining a healthy system.

-Regularly monitoring the levels of Iron, Ferritin and B12, thyroid function, Vitamin D and white cell count in the blood is important to understand how the immune system is functioning, especially during high volume and/or intensity training blocks.
+Regularly monitoring the levels of iron, ferritin, B12, thyroid function, vitamin D and white cell count in the blood is important to understand how the immune system is functioning, especially during high volume and/or intensity training blocks.
 With this knowledge, strategies can be implemented to ensure the best possible health for each athlete.

 In order to optimise immune health and recovery in active individuals, it is important to obtain sufficient sleep each night, ideally around 8 hours.
 Few people know that Growth Hormone, responsible for physical repair is at its highest around 12-2am.
 Aiming to get to bed early enough will ensure that you make the most of this.
 To minimise sleep disruption aim to turn off laptops and phones at least 30 minutes before your preferred sleep time, as the blue light interferes with melatonin production – a key hormone required for quality sleep.

 Good nutritional practices are necessary for performance and immune health.
 While healthy eating guidelines around consuming an increased volume of foods high in anti-oxidants are important, it also pays to focus your attention on all food groups.
 One of the key aspects of sports nutrition is tailoring requirements to training needs; so as load and intensity increases then nutritional intake will also need to marry this for optimal outcome.